 Note: Pricing is variable and may change based on exchange rates and Shopify agreements.
 Shopify Plus pricing is typically customisable based on individual business requirements.

-Shopify Advanced is the most significant upgrade, designed for high-volume merchants that require additional features to manage their online store.
-It includes all of the standard Shopify features as well as more advanced features, such as custom reporting, third-party real-time carrier shipping rates, custom pricing by market and up to 15 staff accounts.
-Advanced gives ecommerce businesses enhanced functionality for expanding their operations and managing their large sale volumes.
+The Advanced plan is designed for high-volume merchants that require additional features to manage their online store.
+It includes all of the standard Shopify features along with other elements such as enhanced reporting, third-party real-time carrier shipping rates and increased staff accounts.

 Choosing Between Shopify Plus vs Advanced

-When comparing Shopify Plus vs Advanced, the decision equally depends on scale, flexibility and operational complexity.
+When comparing Shopify Plus vs Advanced overall, the decision equally depends on the scale, flexibility and operational complexity of your ecommerce store.

 Shopify Plus is designed for high-growth and high-volume merchants who need: